douglascraigschmidt/LiveLessons/Reactor/README.md

         first(), when(), and onErrorResume().

 . ex2 - This example demonstrates various reactive algorithms for
-        finding all the minimium values in an unordered list, which is surprisingly not well documented in the literature.
+        finding all the minimum values in an unordered list, which is surprisingly not well documented in the literature.
 These three algorithms return a Flux that emits the cheapest flight(s) from a Flux of available flights, which is part of